Danny Javier: Personal life and death

 Born in Abuyog, Leyte, Javier was the son of Leonardo "Andok" Javier Sr. of Leyte and brother of comedian George "Dyords" Javier, former actor turned photographer and government official Jimmy Javier, and former Javier, Leyte mayor and incumbent Leyte vice governor Leonardo "Sandy" Javier Jr., who also owns the Andok's Litson Corporation food chain.
 He attended San Beda University and Ateneo de Manila University.
-Singer-actress Mica Javier is his niece.
-Javier's siblings were Nikka (an ex-housemate from Pinoy Big Brother: Teen Edition 4) and Jobim, who worked as a radio DJ at Jam 88.3 and as a stage theatre actor who was part of Eto Na!
+Sandy’s children—singer-actress Mica Javier, television personality Nikka Javier (an ex-housemate from Pinoy Big Brother: Teen Edition 4), and Jam 88.3 radio DJ Jobim—are Javier’s nieces and nephew.
+The latter was part of Eto Na!
 Musikal nAPO, a musical adaptation based on the first tribute album Kami nAPO Muna.

-Javier also ventured in a T-shirt business called Pidro: Ang Saplot Ng Bayan, based on Pidro, a character he created about a man from the rural areas of the Philippines who came to Manila seeking good fortune.
+As a businessman, Danny Javier also had T-shirt venture called Pidro: Ang Saplot Ng Bayan, based on Pidro, a character he created about a man from the rural areas of the Philippines who came to Manila seeking good fortune.
 Pidro was selected as the official shirt of the Philippine Centennial celebrations in 1998.

 Javier resided in General Santos and had been visiting the United States on a regular basis.
 Javier had a near-death experience in 2011 and was a survivor of kidney failure, pneumonia, emphysema, heart failure, hepatitis, diabetes and sepsis.
 He later became an advocate of moringa as a traditional and alternative medicine.

-Javier openly supported the candidacy of Rodrigo Duterte in the 2016 Philippine presidential election while he supported Leni Robredo in the 2022 Philippine presidential election.
+Javier openly supported the candidacy of Rodrigo Duterte in the 2016 Philippine presidential election, while he supported Leni Robredo in the 2022 Philippine presidential election.

 Javier died of complications due to a prolonged illness at the National Kidney and Transplant Institute on October 31, 2022, at the age of 75, as confirmed by his daughter Justine.

 He was later cremated at Heritage Park, Taguig City on Nov 06, 2022.